JennEYoon/learn-mldl/README.md

-# My adventure in Python machine learning.
+# My adventure in Python machine learning (ML) and deep learning (DL).

-I am learning Python Machine Learning and Deep Learning.
-My goal is to document my progress on a GitHub repo.
+My goal is to document my progress at learning Python ML and DL on a GitHub repo.

 ### Author:  Jennifer E. Yoon